htleffew/hiring_analytics_simulator/QUICK_START.md

----
-title: Netflix Talent Analytics Demo
----

-# Netflix Talent Analytics – Fairness-Aware Modeling
+# Talent Analytics – Fairness-Aware Modeling

 Welcome!
 This project simulates a realistic hiring and retention pipeline using **synthetic candidate data**.
 It's designed to help you explore bias in machine learning models – without relying on sensitive real-world data.